andrebianchessi/uselessBox/README.md

 # uselessBox
 Useless box state machine implementation.
-See video for example.
+Watch the video for an example.